-The works are required to maintain the safety and integrity of the southbound (SB) A90 carriageway in the northern outskirts of the city of Dundee.
-This section of carriageway is currently exhibiting various areas of cracking, crazing and potholes, wear and tear of road markings, missing road studs and damaged kerbs, channels and edgings.
+The works are required to maintain the safety and integrity of the A92 carriageway between Glenrothes and Dundee near Luthrie, Fife.
+This section of carriageway is currently exhibiting various areas of cracking, crazing and potholes, as well as wear and tear of road markings, missing road studs, channels and edgings.